 One of Arkio's main features is the possibility to design in real-time with up to 24 users from anywhere in the world.
-To start a multi-user session, select the meetings icon.
-Once you are in a meeting all your geometry, the imported images, 3D models, programs, and maps in your scenes are shared with meeting participants so everyone's always looking at the same scene and can make new suggestions in real-time.
+You can start a meeting from the meeting panel accessible via the 3-person icon.
+Once you are in a meeting all your created Arkio geometry and imported geometry are shared with your meeting participants so everyone is looking at the same scene and can make suggestions in real-time.
 All modeling operations in meetings are simultaneous, so modeling operations done by one user can be undone/redone by other editors.

-When starting or joining a meeting the following details need to be filled in:
+When joining a meeting the following details need to be filled in:

-Username - your name that will be displayed above your head to other users in the meeting
+Your Name - your name that will be displayed for other users in the meeting

 Room Name - A meeting name to share with other people (needs to be at least 3 letters)

-All users must enter an identical Room Name and Password to join the same meeting. (non case sensitive)
+All users must enter an identical Name and Password to join the same meeting. (non-case sensitive)

-The first user to join a meeting becomes the Meeting Host who has the ability to manage the meeting and switch between scenes.
+The first user to join a meeting becomes the Meeting Host who can manage the meeting and switch between scenes.
 All active users in a meeting will be visible in the multi-user panel and in the scene by the corresponding color and name tag.
 Pro and Enterprise users will become the meeting host when entering a room that already has free users and can switch the host to other licensed users.

 Free and Pro meetings